kiwix/kiwix-apple/README.md

 OSes (either iOS or macOS).
 Older versions of Kiwix being still downloadable for older versions of macOS and iOS on the Mac App Store.

+== Known bugs ==

+* ZIM files including video content work only properly from Kiwix version `3.4.0`, from iOS/iPadOs `17.0` and from macOS `14.0`.
+With older versions of Kiwix or OSes, videos might work, but the full support is not guaranted and bugs won't be investigated further.
+The reasons behind this is the lack (only recent) support of open video formats used in the ZIM files.

 ## Develop

 Kiwix developers usually work with latest macOS and Xcode.
 Check our [Continuous Integration Workflow](https://github.com/kiwix/kiwix-apple/blob/main/.github/workflows/ci.yml) to find out which Xcode version we use on Github Actions.